MYOUSSF/mortgage-credit-risk/README.md

 the probability of default in a world where prepayment has been *abolished* and prepaid loans stay exposed forever.
 That is a coherent quantity — a net, cause-removed risk — but it is not the one a provision is built on, which is the **crude** probability: the chance this loan defaults before anything else happens to it.
 That is the cumulative incidence function, and it is always smaller.
-In this dataset roughly **10–12 loans prepay for every one that defaults**, so the gap is not a rounding detail.
+On the full training panel **37 loans prepay for every one that defaults** (87.5% prepay, 2.4% default), so the gap is not a rounding detail.

 ```
 S(t)     = exp( −( H_d(t) + H_p(t) ) )            overall survival uses BOTH hazards